build-trust/ockam/implementations/elixir/ockam/ockam_healthcheck/README.md

 This application runs periodic healthcheck requests to ockam nodes by establishing a secure channel and:
 * sending a ping message to the configured worker for default targets
-* sending an Ockam API request with a specified path, method and optionally a body for API endpoint targets, where `200` response is considered a healthy result
+* sending an `Ockam.API.Request` message with a specified path, method and optionally a body for `Ockam.Services.API` endpoint targets, where `200` response is considered a healthy result

 Healthcheck results are reported as prometheus metrics using `ockam_metrics` and as logs using Logger.